 The business can access financial expertise at the cost of a first-year accountant.
 This is one of the strongest points for a small or medium business to hire an outsourced CFO.

-For more on fractional and outsourced CFOs, check out this Podcast.
+For more, check out this Podcast.

 How to understand financial statements.

 Reading financial statements takes practice.
 The term reading financial statements really should be analyzing the financial statements.
-While text of the statements is read by the user, the main point is to truly understand and analyze them.
+While the text of the statements is read by the user, the main point is to truly understand and analyze them.

-The outsourced CFO will help communicate:
+They will help communicate:

 Key Performance Indicators (KPI)

 Key performance indicators are an efficient way for a business owner to evaluate a substantial amount of data quickly.
 A business can set up KPIs on just about anything, both financial and non-financial metrics.

 The key is to make sure you analyze the metrics necessary to get the company to its goal.